cjripple/DH110-SEM1F/assignment06/README.md

 This is the main prototyped that is being created and highlighted during this project.
 You can see more design breakdowns and design decisions happening below.

+### Grid Test

+Although I prefer working without the grid layover, this allows me to ensure all design elements are evenly spaced out and symmetrical.
+I made sure to manipulate the gutter and margin size so it would work for me.
+I made sure to save this as a "Grid Style" so I could easily apply this same overlay to my other designs.